 Topic Overview VCE Legal Studies investigates the ways in which the law and the legal system relate to and serve individuals and the community.
 This knowledge is central to understanding the workings of contemporary Australian society.
-Legal Studies examines the processes of law-making, dispute resolution and the rights and for individuals regarding the law.
-Unit 1 Guilt and Liability Legal Foundations - Criminal and Civil laws aim to achieve social cohesion and protect the rights of individuals.
-The Presumption of Innocence - A principle of law that guarantees an accused the presumption of innocence until proven guilty beyond reasonable doubt.
-Civil Liability - Protecting the rights of individuals, groups, and organisations through areas of negligence, defamation, nuisance, family law and contracts.
-Unit 2 Sanctions, Remedies and Rights Sanctions - Approaches to sentencing and diverse types of sanctions once an accused is found guilty of an offence.
-Remedies - Resolving civil disputes and the institutions available to resolve these disputes.
-Rights - How individual rights are protected in Australia through the Constitution, the Victorian Charter of Human Rights and Responsibilities and through common law and statute law.
-Unit 3 Rights and Justice The Victorian Criminal Justice System - Used to determine whether an accused is guilty beyond reasonable doubt of an offence they have been charged with; and to impose sanctions where guilt has been found or pleaded.
-The Victorian Civil Justice System - Used to determine factors of civil claims, while evaluating the institutions and methods used to resolve civil disputes.
-To also determine the effectiveness of the civil justice system to achieve the principles of justice.
-Unit 4 The People and the Law The people and the Australian Constitution - The Australian Constitution establishes the Parliamentary system and provides mechanisms to ensure that Parliament does not make laws beyond its powers.
-The People, the Parliament, and the Courts - Parliament is the supreme law-making body, and the courts complement the role of parliament in making laws; through the doctrine of precedent and through statutory interpretation.
-Assessment Students may sit school-based assessments that includes case study, structured questions, a test, an essay, a report in written format, a report in multimedia format, a folio of exercises.
+Legal Studies examines the processes of law-making, dispute resolution and the rights for individuals regarding the law.
+Do you enjoy reading and discussing legal issues?
+Do you enjoy debating, or want to learn how to craft a solid argument?
+Do you want to learn what your rights and responsibilities are?
+Are you interested in how laws change over time and whether a court decision is just and fair?
+Are you interested in crime, criminality and questioning legal-political morality?
+If you have answered 'yes' to these questions you will enjoy Legal Studies.
+Unit 1 Guilt and Liability Legal Foundations - Criminal and Civil laws aim to achieve social cohesion and protect the rights of individuals the rights of individuals The Presumption of Innocence - A principle of law that guarantees an accused the presumption of innocence until proven guilty beyond reasonable doubt Civil Liability - Protecting the rights of individuals, groups, and organisations through areas of negligence, defamation, nuisance, family law and contracts Sanctions, Remedies, and Rights Unit 2 Sanctions - Approaches to sentencing and diverse types of sanctions once an accused is found guilty of an offence Remedies - Resolving civil disputes and the institutions available to resolve these disputes Rights - How individual rights are protected in Australia through the Constitution, the Victorian Charter of Human Rights and Responsibilities and through common law and statute law Unit 3 Rights and Justice The Victorian Criminal Justice System - Used to determine whether an accused is guilty beyond reasonable doubt of an offence they have been charged with; and to impose sanctions where guilt has been found or pleaded Unit 4 • The Victorian Civil Justice System - Used to determine factors of civil claims, while evaluating the institutions and methods used to resolve civil disputes.
+To also determine the effectiveness of the civil justice system to achieve the principles of justice The People and The Law The people and the Australian Constitution - The Australian Constitution establishes the Parliamentary system and provides mechanisms to ensure that Parliament does not make laws beyond its powers The People, the Parliament, and the Courts - Parliament is the supreme law-making body, and the courts complement the role of parliament in making laws; through the doctrine of precedent and through statutory interpretation Assessment Students may sit school-based assessments that includes case study, structured questions, a test, an essay, a report in written format, a report in multimedia format, a folio of exercises.
 Detailed assessment information can be found in the Study Design (see below).
-Associated Career Areas: Lawyer (Barrister/Solicitor) - specialisations include: criminal, family, corporate, international, sports, tax, employment etc, Police Officer, Paralegal, Politician, Policy work Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
+Associated Lawyer (Barrister/Solicitor) - specialisations include: criminal, family, corporate, Career Areas: international, sports, tax, employment etc, Police Officer, Paralegal, Politician, Policy work Ahead of time Any Year 10 student can apply to their mentor, current Year Level Manager, or VCE Manager, for approval to study this subject in Years 10 and 11.
 Study Design This subject is bound by the VCAA Study Design, which can be found on this website.

-PORTLAND SECONDARY COLLEGE - SENIOR - 2024 COURSE SELECTION HANDBOOK 31 | P a g e
+PORTLAND SECONDARY COLLEGE - SENIOR - 2025 COURSE SELECTION HANDBOOK